nguyenngockhank/nguyenngockhank.github.io/notes/php/clean/lod.md

 # Law of Demeter

-Take a look at the class `FileService\BaseService` at path `/application/modules/layout/libraries/FileService/BaseService.php`
+Take a look at the class

 ```php{3}
 abstract class BaseService